udisinghania/Deep-reinforcement-learning-projects/P3_Colab and Compete/Report.md

 ## Learning Algorithm

+## Why this algorithm?

+We use DDPG as in the earlier classes, we have learnt DDPg works well when doing parallel processing.
+This problem is basically just and expanse version of parallel processing with some new twist.
+So,we also make few modifications in our DDPG agent, we try to work it for num of agents.

-In this project, we used the Deep Deterministic Policy Gradients ([DDPG](https://arxiv.org/abs/1509.02971)) learning algorithm to solve the Tennis environment.
+In this project, we use the Deep Deterministic Policy Gradients ([DDPG](https://arxiv.org/abs/1509.02971)) learning algorithm to solve the Tennis environment.
 DDPG is an off-policy model-free algorithm that uses neural networks to learn policies, even in high-dimensional and continuous action spaces.
 The implementation has two DDPG agents with actor and critic networks.
 Each agent uses the same actor network to take an action, sampled from a shared replay buffer.

+## Did we use replay buffer, epsilon-greedy, etc approaches?
+(Also are both agents sharing same experience buffer or different)?

+Yes, we use replay buffer, as mentioned in the ddpg_agent.py.
+We use same experience buffer for both the agents.

+## Is the noise added to agents?

+Here, is the main change from the conventional DDPG pendulum code, we add separate noise to both the agents.
+In this, we apply OUNoise to both agents separately.
+In order to make both the agents have different as if they are performing independently.

+## Why you chose the particular model architecture for Actor/Critic?

+In this agent, we have to solve MARL, so I used the basic bipedal code while adding Batch Normalization to make it more faster, so that it can perform more efficiently.
+I initially just added normal fc layers like 128 and 64 and after some changes I arrived at the below architecture.
+Trial 4 is bipedal actor/critic model, it gave us the result of 865 epsiodes.

 ## Actor
 State --> BatchNorm --> 128 --> ReLU --> 64 --> ReLU --> BatchNorm --> action --> tanh